OMR-Research/mung/doc/Tutorial.rst

 Creating note images
 ~~~~~~~~~~~~~~~~~~~~

-Each notehead and stem CropObject has its own mask and its bounding box
+Each notehead and stem Node has its own mask and its bounding box
 coordinates.
 We need to combine these two things, in order to create a
 binary image of the note.